 The colour inkjet printer means that you can do long runs of full colour printing at low cost.
 This is an ideal way to print fliers, newsletters and mailings that benefit from being in full colour, on a budget.
 The per-copy price of printing on this machine goes down the more copies you do.
 See our price list for details.

-The laser copier provides higher quality full colour printing.
+The laser printer provides higher quality full colour printing.
 This is cost effective for up to about 100 copies.
 If you need more than this, you may find it cheaper to use a commercial digital colour printing service.
-Please also bear in mind that our laser copier leaves the edges of the paper blank (approx 6mm), so is not suitable if you want to produce full colour posters and flyers with no border.
+Please also bear in mind that our laser printer leaves a border around the page (approx 6mm) so you can’t print right up to the edge.

 Spot colour printing

 Spot colour printing is much cheaper than full colour, and can really brighten up your printing.
 Spot colour works by printing one colour onto the paper, and then another colour.
 This creates a document with two different colours on.
 It is really effective if you would like sections of colour, such as coloured headings, borders or single coloured graphics.
 You can also use spot colour to print all your artwork in any colour we have, for the same price as black and white printing (e.g. instead of printing in black ink, you could print in red ink).